mpangburn/IteratorTools/README.md

 let values = [1, 2, 3].lazy.cycle(times: 2)
 // 1, 2, 3, 1, 2, 3
 ```
 Functions such as `product`, however, are better semantically suited as free functions.
-The free functions in IteratorTools always compute lazily, though they can be casted to an array (or other sequence) to access all values.
+The free functions in IteratorTools always compute lazily, though they can be casted to an array (or other sequence) to access all values eagerly.

 ```swift
 let values = product([1, 2, 3], [4, 5, 6])